 This story is part of a series about the intersection of gender and language, "From ‘Mx.’ to ‘hen’: When ‘masculine’ and ‘feminine’ words aren’t enough," a collaboration between Across Women's Lives and the World in Words podcast.
 Read about the first episode: A British 'Mx.' tape.

-London-based Sharma, who is currently working with the Obama Foundation and was recently named in the "Forbes 30 under 30 Europe" list, says voice assistants Siri, Alexa and Cortana exemplify the systemic sexism in AI.
+London-based Sharma, who was recently named in the "Forbes 30 under 30 Europe" list, says voice assistants Siri, Alexa and Cortana exemplify the systemic sexism in AI.

 “They have all been given obedient, servile, female personalities.
 They are turning our lights on and off, ordering our shopping.
 Whereas for more high-powered tasks, such as making business decisions, AI is often given a male personality — take IBM’s Watson or Salesforce’s Einstein.”

 As AI becomes more ingrained in our daily lives, Sharma is determined to ensure technology is not building a prejudiced future.